How to Write an Expository Essay

 The Five-Paragraph Essay Writing Approach

-An expository essay will require you to take the five-paragraph essay approach: an introductory paragraph, main body paragraphs, and the concluding paragraph.
-This is often referred to as the hamburger style of essay because like a hamburger, it contains five main parts: the introduction and conclusion being the bun that encapsulates everything.
+An expository essay will require you to take the five-paragraph essay approach: an introductory paragraph, a main body paragraph, and a concluding paragraph.
+This is often referred to as the hamburger style of the essay because, like a hamburger, it contains five main parts: the introduction and conclusion being the bun that encapsulates everything.

 Rationale and Thesis Statement